Diseases Search

 Ayurveda’s Perspective on Sleep and Circadian Rhythm

-When you stay awake at night, you aggravate Vata Dosha (the energy of movement and air).
-The dryness and mobility of Vata increase drastically, drying out your bodily tissues and causing anxiety.
-Furthermore, staying awake offends your internal Pitta Dosha.
-Pitta Dosha controls our body heat.
-This force is the one that transforms food into energy in our body and performs all the chemical work.
-Once Pitta Dosha becomes disbalanced, it produces a lot of heat within us.
-This combination of high Vata and high Pitta is what causes the classic "tired but wired" feeling shift workers know too well.
+Avoiding sleep at night will aggravate Vata Dosha (the energy of movement and air).
+Vata gets extremely dry and aggravated, and mobility becomes excessively high, leading to dehydration of tissues and anxiety.
+Also, it violates the internal Pitta Dosha.
+Pitta Dosha is responsible for regulating the body temperature.
+It is this force which converts food into energy in our body and which carries out all of the chemical work.
+Once Pitta Dosha becomes imbalanced, it produces a lot of heat within us.
+High Vata and high Pitta is what gives rise to the “tired but wired” sensation experienced by shift workers.

 The Foundations of a Healthy Routine

-We need to understand the difference between having a fever and having body heat.
-This heat inside us is not about our body temperature; it is about how our body works, what we eat, and how we feel.
+There is a difference between having a fever and having body heat.
+This heat within us is not the temperature of the body; it is about the functioning of the body, food, and feelings.

 • Strategic Sleep Environment: Since you must sleep during the day, you have to block out the sun completely.
 Blackout curtains and a cool room are essential to calm the Vata dosha.